-1. Tracking your Team’s productivity and work
+3. Tracking your team’s productivity and work

 We’re probably all used to the occasional hovering that managers get up to in an office.
 With a quick glance, they can normally see what your progress is on a task and ask whether you’re running into any problems.
-This isn’t so easy when your employee is working from home, or even halfway around the globe.
-For a new remote manager, it may seem like you’re not really managing much at all without this direct contact and feedback.
-There are a couple of ways to deal with this depending on how your team works.
+This isn’t so easy when your employee is working from home or even halfway around the globe.
+It’s a common challenge when working with remote teams.

 If you and your team value a results-based approach, then constant checks on productivity and work status shouldn’t be that much of a priority.
-If people hand in the work on time, to a high enough standard and have a track record of doing so, you should generally let them get on.
+If people hand in the work on time, to a high enough standard, and have a track record of doing so, you should generally let them get on.
 This doesn’t mean that you shouldn’t have periodic checks and times to check in on the status.
 You can still do these, but don’t be overbearing and worry too much as long as the work is being produced to a high standard.
 Moreover, use one of the available project management tools or techniques to ensure your team is able to successfully deliver the results.

-2. Your company culture isn’t there
+4. Your company culture isn’t there

-Most companies have an idea of how they want to operate, what they value and their general ethos.
+Most companies have an idea of how they want to operate, what they value, and their general ethos.
 You’ll probably mention this in your interview and onboarding processes.
 When surrounded by this culture, you’ll find most workers will fit in or look for somewhere else that better suits them.
 Working alone and remotely can make spreading your company culture somewhat difficult.

 To improve this and get people on board, you should implement a top-down approach from the manager’s level.
 Make sure you are a living example of your culture first before trying to encourage others to do so!
 Once you’ve become a real ambassador, look at the unique ways that remote work can actually bolster company culture.